njgeorge000158/Weather-Visualization-for-Vacations-using-APIs/README.TECHNICAL.md

 ----

-If the computer has Anaconda, Jupyter Notebook, and a recent version of Python, the Jupyter Notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, requests_html, and scipy.
+If the computer has Anaconda, Jupyter Notebook, and a recent version of Python, the Jupyter Notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, and requests_html.

 In addition to those modules, the Jupyter Notebook requires the following to execute: holoviews, hvplot, geoviews, geopy, aspose-words, dataframe-image, citypy.